The Android SDK Guide Follow

 In order to simplify using the Meridian SDK library with your Android project, we’ve bundled our SDK code into a binary distribution of the Android Library Project (AAR) file.

-The Meridian SDK supports devices with Android 8.0+ (Oreo) API Level 26 and higher.
+The Meridian SDK supports devices with Android 11, API Level 30 and higher.

 The Meridian SDK targets the latest version of Android